JWST view of four infant galaxies at z=8.31-8.49 in the MACS0416 field and implications for reionization: Introduction

-This work presents a case study of three $z\approx8.3$ galaxies in the MACS J0416.1$-$2403 cluster (hereafter ``MACS0416'') field.
-This is one of the six Hubble Frontier Fields \citep[HFF;][]{Lotz2017} and one of the targets of the Reionization Lensing Cluster Survey \citep[RELICS;][]{Coe2019}.
+This work presents a case study using JWST data of {four $z\approx8.3$--8.5} galaxies behind the MACS J0416.1$-$2403 cluster (hereafter ``MACS0416'').
+MACS0416 is one of the six Hubble Frontier Fields \citep[HFF;][]{Lotz2017} and one of the targets of the Reionization Lensing Cluster Survey \citep[RELICS;][]{Coe2019}.
 A few investigations have used HST to search for lensed high-redshift galaxies behind this cluster \citep[e.g.,][]{Coe2015, Infante2015, Laporte2015}, and some candidates with photometric redshifts $z_{\rm ph}\gtrsim 8$--9 have been found.
 Among them, two have reported spectroscopic redshifts at $z>8$, both based on ALMA spectroscopy.
-One is MACSJ0416.1\_Y1 (hereafter ``Y1'' for simplicity), which was first selected as a $z\approx 8$ candidate \citep[][$z_{\rm ph}=8.57$]{Laporte2015} and was later confirmed at $z=8.31$ through the detections of the [O \textsc{\romannum{3}}]~88~$\mu$m line \citep{Tamura2019} and the [C~\textsc{\romannum{2}}]~157.7~$\mu$m line \citep{Bakx2020}.
-The other is MACS0416.1-JD (hereafter ``JD''), which was also first discovered as a $z\approx 8$ candidate by \citet[][object ``FFC2-1151-4540'']{Coe2015} with $z_{\rm ph}=8.1$.
-It was independently recovered by \citet[][object ``MACSJ0416.1\_Y2'']{Laporte2015} but with $z_{\rm ph}=9.29$ (see also \citealt{Infante2015, Laporte2016}). \citet[][]{Laporte2021MNRAS} reported detection of the [O~\textsc{\romannum{3}}]~88~$\mu$m line at $z=9.28$ and called the object ``JD'' because its colors qualify it as a $J$-band dropout.
-The present work was motivated by these two objects.
-As we will show, the new JWST data confirm the redshift of Y1 at $z=8.31$ but change that for JD to $z=8.34$.
-In addition, we identify a neighbor to JD that is at nearly the same redshift.
-Interestingly, they all have ages $\lesssim 11$~Myr inferred from their spectral energy distributions (SEDs), and yet none of them shows extremely blue UV slopes.
+One is MACSJ0416.1\_Y1 (hereafter ``Y1'' for simplicity), which was first selected as a $z\approx 8$ candidate {\citep[][$z_{\rm ph}=8.1$--8.9 with best-fit value 8.57]{Laporte2015}} and was later confirmed at $z=8.31$ through the detections of the [\ion{O}{3}]~88~$\mu$m line \citep{Tamura2019} and the [\ion{C}{2}]~157.7~$\mu$m line \citep{Bakx2020}.
+The other is MACS0416.1-JD (hereafter ``JD''), which was also first discovered as a $z\approx 8$ candidate by \citet[][object ``FFC2-1151-4540'']{Coe2015} {with $z_{\rm ph}=7.3$--8.6 and best-fit $z_{\rm ph}= 8.1$. } JD was independently rediscovered by \citet[][their object ``MACSJ0416.1\_Y2''] {Laporte2015} {with $z_{\rm ph}=8.3$--8.6 and best-fit $z_{\rm ph}= 8.47$.
+(See also \citealt{Infante2015, Laporte2016}.) \citet[][]{Laporte2021MNRAS} reported detection of the [\ion{O}{3}]~88~$\mu$m line at $z=9.28$ and renamed this object to ``JD'', which we have adopted for brevity. } As we will show, the new JWST data confirm the redshift of Y1 at $z=8.31$ but change that for JD to $z=8.34$.
+In addition, the close neighbor to JD, object ``MACSJ0416.1\_Y3'' as reported by {\citet[][$z_{\rm ph}=8.8$--9.7 with best-fit $z_{\rm ph}= 9.29$]{Laporte2015}, } is also at $z=8.34$. {Furthermore, we have identified a new JWST NIRCam F090W dropout, which we name f090d\_018.
+It turns out to have a similar redshift, $z=8.49$.} Interestingly, all four objects have very young ages ($\sim$4--18~Myr) inferred from their spectral energy distributions (SEDs), and yet only two of them show blue UV slopes of $\beta< -2.0$.